AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/migration.md

 ## Product catalog

 Importing product catalog data is not supported anymore.
-The CIF add-on requestes data on-demand via real-time calls to an external commerce solution.
-Go to chapter integratingto learn more about integrating a commerce solution.
+Using the CIF add-on principals product & catalog requests are on-demand via real-time calls to an external commerce solution.
+Go to chapter Integrating to learn more about integrating a commerce solution.

 >[!TIP]
 >